Gretsch G6122-6212 Vintage Select Edition '62 Chet Atkins Country Gentleman Review & Prices

 Diagram

 As a 12 strings, Hollowbody guitar with HH configuration and Passive pickups, we'd recommend it for genres like Heavy Metal or similar.
 However, you can use almost any guitar for any genre.
-This is just the typical type of music for this kind of guitar.
+This is just the typical type of music for this particular one.

 Sound Score